SeanDrum/antistasi-docs-preview/reference/missions.md

 ### Refugees Evac

 **Description:** Evacuate civilian refugees from a dangerous area, typically a city under threat.
 Successfully evacuating refugees provides HR and humanitarian benefits.

+**How to Complete:** Refugees spawn at building positions within the target city.
+Interact with each refugee using the flag action to free them.
+Once freed, refugees will follow you.
+Escort all refugees to your HQ (within 50 meters).
+Each refugee that reaches HQ alive provides rewards.
+Enemy patrols may guard the area, and for Invader-controlled cities, additional QRF reinforcements may arrive after a delay.

 **Success:**
 - **Money**: 100 € per refugee (normal) / 200 € per refugee (difficult)